 How To Get Rid Of A Pimple ASAP!

 There’s no ideal time to get a pimple, but for some reason, a breakout always seems to hit at the worst time possible; the night before a first date, a big interview, your birthday… We’ve ALL been there.
-So here at HB HQ, we’ve formulated the ultimate pimple-zapping routine to banish zits ASAP!
-Because when it comes to pimples, we’ve tried it all; the cult products, the DIYs, the weird remedies – you name it, we’ve tried it!
-Here’s how we tackle a breakout:
+Fortunately for you, we’ve tried every trick and tip in the book, from the cult products, the DIYs, the weird remedies – you name it, we’ve tried it!
+So, we’ve created the ultimate pimple-zapping routine to banish zits ASAP!

 A lot of the time, you can feel a pimple before you can even see it – it’s like a sixth sense!
-As soon as you feel that little tingling (or sometimes throbbing), apply some ice to the area for around three minutes to help reduce swelling.
-Remember, this will only work on inflamed pimples (anything slightly red or painful to touch), so it won’t do anything for blackheads or whiteheads.
+As soon as you feel that little tingling (or sometimes throbbing), apply some ice (wrapped in tissue) to the area for around three minutes to help reduce swelling.
+Remember, this will only work on inflamed pimples – anything slightly red or painful to touch.

 Posts You'll Love:

-Before you sleep, we recommend applying an overnight drying solution.
+Before you sleep, an overnight drying solution can work wonders.
 Our fave is the Mario Badescu Drying Lotion, $17, it contains salicylic acid to unclog dead skin cells that are blocking your pores, and calamine lotion to soothe and reduce redness.
 To apply, dip a cotton bud in the bottle until it reaches the pink sediment and then dab it onto your pimple.
-Read the full review here.
+Read our full review here.

 Don’t apply toothpaste: We’ve all been there – a pimple starts to emerge, and your instant reaction is to drown it in toothpaste.
 Well, while it may dry your pimple overnight, it could also irritate your skin as it contains potent ingredients like alcohol, hydrogen peroxide, and baking soda.